hibase/connectors-docs/docs/google-ads/api-v10/index.md

-# Google AdWords API (v201809)
+# Google Ads API (v10)

 ### Getting started

-In order to start using the hibase connector to the Google AdWords API (v201809), you need to get a [*Developer Token*](https://developers.google.com/adwords/api/docs/guides/signup) and a [*OAuth2 Refresh Token*](https://developers.google.com/adwords/api/docs/guides/authentication#oauth2_service_accounts) from Google.
+In order to start using the hibase connector to the Google Ads API (v10), you need to get a [*Developer Token*](https://developers.google.com/adwords/api/docs/guides/signup) and a [*OAuth2 Refresh Token*](https://developers.google.com/adwords/api/docs/guides/authentication#oauth2_service_accounts) from Google.

 1. Navigate to your [*Google Ads Manager Account API Centre*](https://ads.google.com/aw/apicenter) and first of all copy the *Account ID* you see right of the AdWords logo at the top of the page (e.g. 123-456-7890)